-With a population of 53 million, about 28 million Kenyans lack access to safe water and 41 million lack access to improved sanitation.
+With a population of 54 million, 15 million Kenyans lack access to safe water and 37 million lack access to a safe toilet.

 Growing water demand and water scarcity have turned into a notable challenge in Kenya.
 Climate change, population growth, urbanization, water pollution, and poor management of water resources have aggravated the issue of the water crisis, which affects economic activities, food security, education, and health.
 These challenges are especially evident in rural areas and urban slums where people are often unable to connect to piped water infrastructure.

 Kenya is home to Water.org’s first WaterCredit program in Africa.
 Since 2005, Water.org has been implementing this solution, providing support to financial institutions to lend for water and sanitation solutions at the household level.
 During the initial program, we proved the viability of this market-based approach and achieved more than double our projected impact, reaching more than 550,000 Kenyans with access to water or sanitation.
 We’ve built upon this successful foundation by engaging additional financial institution partners to develop and integrate water and sanitation lending into their portfolios over the last decade.

 The water and sanitation crisis in Kenya remains critical, and we're developing new ways to scale our work to reach even more people.

 - We will continue to scale our WaterCredit solution with financial institution partners, including large regional banks and others in the financial sector.

 - We are working with microfinance associations to expand our proven, powerful approach to even more microfinance institutions in the country.